arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow/typeclasses/zip/README.md

 #### zip

-Combines to structures by taking the intersection of their shapes and using `Tuple2` to hold the elements.
+Combines two structures by taking the intersection of their shapes and using `Tuple2` to hold the elements.

 `fun <A, B> Kind<F, A>.zip(other: Kind<F, B>): Kind<F, Tuple2<A, B>>`